Questions about GEO, our research, and how we work.

 Every answer starts with a clear position, then adds the context a buyer or operator needs.

-What we can say with confidence is that the signals we recommend are backed by measured effect sizes, so the conversation starts with evidence instead of guesswork.
+The signals we recommend are backed by measured effect sizes, so the conversation starts with evidence instead of guesswork.

 30 minutes.
 Ranked actions.
 Zero obligation.